Skip to content

 What is Value Stream Mapping?

-Value Stream Mapping (VSM) is a Lean tool used to visualize the flow of work, materials, and information needed to deliver value to a customer—from request to delivery.
-In software delivery, this means mapping everything from a user need to production deployment.
+Value Stream Mapping (VSM) is a Lean tool used to visualize the flow of how value is delivered to a customer—from request to fulfillment.
+Whether we're talking about software delivery, medication prescriptions, or launching rockets into orbit, this means mapping all of the activities required to transform a customer request into a good or service being fulfilled.

-At Rise8, we use VSM in relation to Theories of Constraints to draw focus to identifying and removing constraints that limit throughput, and thus increasing manufacturing capacity.
-By revealing how value flows through our system, highlighting inefficiencies, and aligning teams around transformation priorities we create imbalances to maximize throughput at the constraint.
+At Rise8, we use VSM in relation to Theories of Constraints to help identify and remove constraints that limit throughput, and thus increasing value stream capacity and qualtiy.
+By revealing how value flows through our system, highlighting inefficiencies, and aligning teams around transformation priorities, we create imbalances to maximize throughput at the constraint.

 • Every system has a constraint: This is the factor that most restricts the system's output.